-Domestic violence is any incident of threatening behaviour, violence or abuse (physical, sexual, mental, financial or emotional) between adults who are, or who have been, intimate partners or family members, regardless of gender and sexuality.
-Last year this definition was extended to include controlling and coercive behaviour, to highlight that it's not just physical violence that makes a relationship abusive.
+Domestic abuse is any incident of threatening behaviour, violence or abuse (physical, sexual, mental, financial or emotional) between adults who are, or who have been, intimate partners or family members, regardless of gender and sexuality.
+This definition has been extended to include controlling and coercive behaviour, to highlight that it's not just physical violence that makes a relationship abusive.

 Government statistics show that 1 in 4 women and 1 in 6 men will experience domestic abuse at some point in their life.
-Domestic Abuse is much more widespread than many people realise and anyone from any background can suffer.
-Sometimes it is a one-off incident of violence, but more often it is a pattern of persistent abusive behaviour.
+Domestic abuse is much more widespread than many people realise and anyone from any background can suffer.
+Sometimes can be a one-off incident of violence, but more often it's a pattern of persistent abusive behaviour.

 Domestic violence or abuse is a serious crime.
-Agencies in the District are working to encourage greater reporting of the crime and to develop the services provided to the victims.
-The local Domestic Violence Forum aims to reduce repeat victimisation and to improve the safety and well being of the victims and the children involved in domestic violence.
+Agencies in the District are working to encourage greater reporting of the crime and to develop services provided to the victims.
+The local Domestic Abuse Forum aims to reduce repeat victimisation and to improve the safety and well being of the victims and the children involved in domestic abuse.

 Within the District there are specially trained Domestic Violence Officers who can help and support victims of domestic abuse.
 They can also advise on legal issues, court procedures, assistance with civil applications and what to do in an emergency.
 The new domestic violence disclosure scheme allows the police to disclose information about a partner's previous history of domestic violence or violent acts.